 After unprotected sex or contraceptive failure, you only have a few days to try to prevent pregnancy.
 The sooner you can use Next Choice One Dose, the better it will work.
 This morning-after pill should be taken as soon as possible, but not later than 72 hours (3 days) after unprotected sex or birth control failure.

 Note: emergency birth control, in general, can be used up to 5 days after unprotected sex, so it may still be useful to use Next Choice One Dose for up to 120 hours.

 The sooner you take Next Choice One Dose, the more effective it will be.
 Next Choice One Dose is about 84% effective in reducing the chance of pregnancy.
 In clinical studies, after calculating the number of pregnancies expected (by determining the timing of sex with respect to where a women was in her menstrual cycle -- for example, if she was near ovulation), the expected pregnancy rate of 8% (with no use of any birth control) was reduced to around 1.5% if a woman used Next Choice One Dose with 24 hours and 2.6% if used within 48-72 hours).
 The effectiveness of Next Choice One Dose decreases with time.

 Obtaining Next Choice One Dose:

-Because you don't want to waste any time, it may also be a good idea to call your pharmacy before you go to make sure that they have Next Choice in stock.
-You should also know that some states have created laws that allow pharmacists to refuse to dispense emergency contraception drugs based on their personal beliefs.
-If you live in any of the following states,
+Because you don't want to waste any time, it may also be a good idea to call your pharmacy before you go to make sure that they have Next Choice One Dose in stock.

 Next Choice Costs: